U.S. Census Data and Census 2020

 • Large differences in coverage exist across race groups.

-• Hispanic/Latino people and American Indian/Alaskan Natives living on reservations had particularly large undercount rates — 5.0% and 5.6% respectively.
+• Hispanic/Latine people and American Indian/Alaskan Natives living on reservations had particularly large undercount rates—5.0% and 5.6% respectively.

-• Many stakeholders were concerned about undercounts among the Hispanic/Latino population, in part because of last-minute efforts to add a citizenship question to the 2020 Census.
-Their worries were not unfounded: the undercount rate for Hispanic/Latino people was nearly 3.5 percentage points higher than in 2010, a much larger increase than seen in any other group.
+• Many stakeholders were concerned about undercounts among the Hispanic/Latine population, in part because of last-minute efforts to add a citizenship question to the 2020 Census.
+Their worries were not unfounded: the undercount rate for Hispanic/Latine people was nearly 3.5 percentage points higher than in 2010, a much larger increase than seen in any other group.

 • Black people were undercounted by 3.3%.